-free subdisk A subdisk that is not associated with any plex and has an empty putil [0] field.
+FastResync A fast resynchronization feature that is used to perform quick and efficient free subdisk A subdisk that is not associated with any plex and has an empty putil[0] field.

-hostid A string that identifies a host to VxVM.
-The host ID for a host is stored in its volboot file, and is used in defining ownership of disks and disk groups.
+Fibre Channel A collective name for the fiber optic technology that is commonly used to set up a file, and is used in defining ownership of disks and disk groups.